funk-team/funkLang/README.md

+::warning:: FunkLang has been mothballed as of now, we are considering continuing developing Q4 2022.
+We turned off hosting.
+If you want to play with the project `git clone` and `npm start` it.
 <!--
 *** I'm using markdown "reference style" links for readability.
 *** Reference links are enclosed in brackets [ ] instead of parentheses ( ).